DavePearce/JBuildFS/README.md

 would not be visible in the store_.
 Generally speaking, we encourage the use of immutable classes for implementing structure content.

-#### Roots
+#### Stores

-A content root is an instance of `Content.Root<K,V>` which means it is both a `Content.Source<K,V>` and `Content.Sink<K,V>`.
+A content store is an instance of `Content.Store<K,V>` which means it is both a `Content.Source<K,V>` and `Content.Sink<K,V>`.
 In other words, its an end-point for our structured content (such as a filesystem or database).
-Perhaps the simplest example of a root is `DirectoryRoot` which allows one to treat a file system directory as a store for structured content.
+Perhaps the simplest example of a root is `DirectoryStore` which allows one to treat a file system directory as a store for structured content.

-Another interesting example of a root is a `ZipFile` which is both an item of structure content, and a root for the structured content it contains.
+Another interesting example of a store is a `ZipFile` which is both an item of structure content, and a store for the structured content it contains.

 ## Ledgers